 2. “Cover with water, bring to a rolling boil and IMMEDIATELY decrease to a mere simmer. . . for a FULL 26-28 minutes.“

-These two sets of directions are about as different as night and day, but both can produce a perfect hard boiled egg.
-The key word here is “CAN” The problem is that these techniques may not work where you are.
-The directions for number one will work well, ONLY at sea level, and number two will give you an amazing hard cooked egg, IF you are ABOVE 5000 ft. altitude.
+These two sets of directions are about as different as night and day, but how can both produce a perfect hard boiled egg?
+The reasons that one or the other of these techniques might not work where you are is this: The directions for number one will work well, ONLY at sea level, and number two will give you an amazing hard cooked egg, IF you are ABOVE 5000 ft. altitude.

 The truth is that altitude has a lot to do with how to hard boil your eggs.

 What in the world does that have to do with you and the egg you want to cook?
-Every summer I cook at a family camp located above 4000 ft in altitude.
+Many summers I have cooked at a family camp located above 4000 ft in altitude.
 Cooking there is much different than at our home which is at about 1400 feet.
 When cooking at higher altitudes, things just plain take longer to cook.

 If you consistently have trouble getting your eggs to turn out right or peel well, I have searched and researched , and I believe I’ve come up with directions to consistently hard cook eggs, any size, freshly laid, or a couple of weeks old, at about any altitude, using these simple directions.
 You will notice that I use both terms “hard boil” and “hard cook.”
 To hard boil is to cook the egg at a boiling temperature.
 To hard cook is to bring the egg to a boil and then finish the process without further boiling.